Secure Remote Access for Synology NAS: A Complete Zero-Trust Guide

 Synology Hyper Backup

 Backups reach remote NAS units securely using private, encrypted tunnels.
+For complete Hyper Backup setup and optimization guidance, see here.

 Active Backup Suite